 - Developing a new web presence for specific countries & languages will result in more traffic & better conversions.

 - You have the time and financial means to develop an International SEO plan.

-On the other hand, if developing international SEO seems like the best solution for your online presence, based on the aforementioned conditions, it is time to identify & assess opportunities.
+On the other hand, if developing international SEO seems like the best solution for your online presence, based on the conditions mentioned above, it’s time to identify and assess opportunities.